 When you adopt a puppy, a fun guessing games can be wondering how big he'll become when he eventually grows up.
 You might even want to do this before bringing him home as you might not be ready to commit to a dog that will grow up to be 75 pound or more even if he is only 5 pounds when you first come to look at him as a puppy.
 Sometimes you can make a good guess about his eventual sized based on breed norms or the size of his parents if you happen to know this information already.
 If you have a mutt, you may be able to guess how big he'll become based on what breeds he is a mix of, but this only works if you have a fairly good idea what specific combination of breeds he is and if they're similar sizes.
 If the pup is a mutt and you don't know what breeds he might have in his lineage or how big a chihuahua/mastiff mix will become, guessing his size might be a futile effort.
 If he has disproportionately sized feet though, you might find it tempting to view them as an indicator of adult size.
 And that may or may not always work.

 Can I Tell How Big My Puppy Will Get From Its Paws?

-16 Weeks Times 2
+16 weeks times 2

 If you have a purebred, it's generally easy to know what you're getting into.
-Mixed breeds can be trickier, unless you know the size of the parents.
+Mixed breeds can be trickier unless you know the size of the parents.
 Most dogs grow no bigger than the larger parent.
-For rescue pups of unknown ancestry and mixed breeding, loose skin into which he can grow often suggests that he could be a sizable adult.
-Also, dogs are generally 75 percent of their height by 6 months of age, maybe a little later for larger breeds.
+For rescue pups of unknown ancestry and mixed breeding, Pet Place suggests looking at how loose his skin is as it indicates how much room he has to grow into and may suggest that he could be a sizable adult.
+Of course, this does not work well for breeds known for their particularly loose skin, like shar peis or bulldogs.